Peter James: A Genuinely Talented Psychic-Medium!

 Who was he and will we ever see the likes of him again?

-Peter James was a fascinating person no doubt.
-Peter was a no-nonsense medium and ghost hunter.
-His methods of investigation were direct, honest, and was refreshing free of that theatrics that other television mediums often employ for entertainment purposes.
-He added much to the field of paranormal research, and his loss is mourned by those who knew him and knew of his work around the globe.
+Psychic Peter James was an amazing Medium and ghost hunter.
+His methods of investigation were direct, honest, and was refreshing free of theatrics.
+Those who knew Peter and of his astounding work in the paranormal field, will greatly mourn his loss.

 When His Psychic Journey Began

 Peter began hearing and seeing ghosts as a young boy in Rochester, New York.
 Living with a single mother and alone much of the time, he started exploring the abandoned rooms of the apartment building.
 Spectral children appeared to him.
 When these particular appearances happened, he always noticed a strange smell of smoke.
 Peter mentions in his book, “Heaven Can You Hear Me”, that he didn’t know the children were dead at the time he was interacting with them on several occasions.
 They seemed to him to be alive and real.
 It was only many years later that he learned there had been a tragic fire in the apartment building killing several children thus explaining why the children were there along with a lingering smell of smoke.
 Creepy.

 Unlike many of us who hear and see spirits at a young age and seemingly lose the ability, Peter’s ability to see spirits stayed with him.
 And although he went on to live a normal life by serving in the military and working mainstream jobs, it wasn’t until in his mid-thirties that Peter began doing ghost investigations full time.
 When word spread of his incredible Mediumistic abilities, people started taking notice–especially in the media.
 Eventually, his investigations and substantial fieldwork led him to become one of the world’s foremost eventually and sought after mediums and paranormal investigators.